Aliases for HS3ST3B1 Gene

 GeneCards Summary for HS3ST3B1 Gene

-HS3ST3B1 (Heparan Sulfate (Glucosamine) 3-O-Sulfotransferase 3B1) is a Protein Coding gene.
-Among its related pathways are Disease and Metabolism.
-GO annotations related to this gene include [heparan sulfate]-glucosamine 3-sulfotransferase 1 activity and [heparan sulfate]-glucosamine 3-sulfotransferase 3 activity.
-An important paralog of this gene is NDST4.
+HS3ST3B1 (Heparan Sulfate-Glucosamine 3-Sulfotransferase 3B1) is a Protein Coding gene.
+Diseases associated with HS3ST3B1 include Herpes Simplex and Spherocytosis, Type 3.
+Among its related pathways are Glycosaminoglycan metabolism and Metabolism.
+Gene Ontology (GO) annotations related to this gene include sulfotransferase activity and [heparan sulfate]-glucosamine 3-sulfotransferase 3 activity.
+An important paralog of this gene is HS3ST3A1.

 Sulfotransferase that utilizes 3'-phospho-5'-adenylyl sulfate (PAPS) to catalyze the transfer of a sulfo group to an N-unsubstituted glucosamine linked to a 2-O-sulfo iduronic acid unit on heparan sulfate.
 Catalyzes the O-sulfation of glucosamine in IdoUA2S-GlcNS and also in IdoUA2S-GlcNH2.
 The substrate-specific O-sulfation generates an enzyme-modified heparan sulfate which acts as a binding receptor to Herpes simplex virus-1 (HSV-1) and permits its entry.
 Unlike 3-OST-1, does not convert non-anticoagulant heparan sulfate to anticoagulant heparan sulfate.